unazed/python-micro--optimizations/README.md

 ![](https://i.imgur.com/RIokUAY.png)

-Unsurprisingly, `[i for i in tup]` was the slowest way as it created a redundant variable `i`, and the two other methods seem to carry on with the same slope.
+Unsurprisingly, `[i for i in tup]` was the slowest way as it created a redundant variable `i`, and the two other methods seem to carry on with the same gradient.

 Disassembly for `[i for i in tup]`